-The healing processes also requires a phase in which we remodel the damaged tissue from the injury/surgery.
-For this phase, the important macronutrient that we want to explore is protein as it serves as the building blocks for our bodies and is essential for body repair of muscle and bone.
-Most common protein sources include: eggs, beef, poultry, soy, legumes and whole grains.
+The healing process also requires a phase in which we remodel the damaged tissue from the injury/surgery.
+For this phase, the important macronutrient that we want to explore is protein as it serves as the building block for our bodies and is essential for body repair of muscle and bone.
+Most common protein sources include eggs, beef, poultry, soy, legumes, and whole grains.

 - Understand that certain foods have anti-inflammatory or proinflammatory aspects that can help or hinder the healing process

-- Bias your diet with consuming whole grains and foods as opposed to refined grains or processed foods whenever possible
+- Bias your diet by consuming whole grains and foods as opposed to refined grains or processed foods whenever possible

 - Protein is an important macronutrient in body repair and should be supplemented if not consuming enough in your diet

 If you’re looking for a more personalized stretch plan based on your particular job demands or if you have any previous injury or pain with performing any of these stretches, consult with your occupational and/or physical therapist.